5 from 21 votes

 How to Store

-Room temperature: If you’re planning to eat your pecan pie within a day or two, you can cover it with aluminum foil or plastic wrap and keep it on the counter at room temperature.
+Room temperature: If you’ll be enjoying your pecan pie within a day or two, you can cover it with foil or plastic wrap and keep it on the counter at room temperature.

-Freezer: If you’ve made extra pies or want to save a slice for later, pecan pie freezes well.
-Ensure it has cooled completely, then wrap it tightly in plastic wrap, followed by a layer of aluminum foil.
-Label with the date and store for up to 2 months.
-Thaw in the refrigerator overnight before serving.
+Freezer: Pecan pie freezes really well.
+Once it has cooled completely, wrap it in plastic wrap, then a layer of foil.
+Label with the date and freeze for up to 2 months.
+When you’re ready to serve, thaw it in the fridge overnight.

 Frequently Asked Questions